Tithe.ly ChMS has a variety of ways to schedule your volunteers on to your services. Let’s have a look at which one is best for your church!

 Auto-scheduling automatically schedules on the person who hasn’t served in that position for the longest time (if they’re available).
 For Auto-scheduling to work at its best, you’ll need to have every volunteer’s unavailability before you assign the positions.

 Auto-scheduling is a great tool for churches who might not have volunteers dedicated to scheduling.
-Auto-scheduling is also very useful for smaller churches without too many volunteers.
+Auto-scheduling is also very useful for churches with smaller Creative Ministries departments.

 To see how to use Auto-scheduling, have a look at this link.

 Finding the right mix